Automattic/jetpack/readme.txt

 **Bug fixes**
+* Comment Likes: make sure Like text is properly translated.
 * Related Posts: allow site owners to exclude mutliple blog posts from the list of Related Posts.
 * Sharing: remove inline JavaScript used in the email sharing form.
 * Search: Maintain ordering of the search filters in the widget.